Having flawless hair 24/7 is a must for every woman.

 What’s The Difference Between Loose Wave VS Body Wave

-Simply out, the main differences are:
+Simply put, the main differences are:

-- Loose wave hair is a lot more curly and in a shape of a wave, if you want straight hair rather stick to body wave.
+- Loose wave hair is a lot more curly and in a shape of a wave, if you want straight hair rather stick to a body wave.

-- Styling wise- loose wave extensions can look better in many different styles and will hold the curl a lot better.
+- Styling-wise- loose wave extensions can look better in many different styles and will hold the curl a lot better.

 - Body waves will get straighter in time and with often washing.

-- Body wave extensions feature strains that are placed close one next to another and are a lot less bouncy.
+- Body wave extensions feature strains that are placed close next to one another and are a lot less bouncy.

 How To Maintain Your Hair?

-In both cases and when working with these extensions, try to use sulfate free shampoos, deep conditioners, a wide tooth comb, and some light serum oil.
+In both cases and when working with these extensions, try to use sulfate-free shampoos, deep conditioners, a wide tooth comb, and some light serum oil.

 Bleaching And Dyeing